Semimartingale properties of a generalized fractional Brownian motion and its mixtures with applications in asset pricing: Mixed BM and GFBM

 In the case of FBM $B^H$, we denote

-It is shown in \cite[Theorem~1.7]{cheridito2001mixed} and \cite[Theorem~2.7]{cai2016mixed} (see also \cite{bender2011fractional}) that $Y^H(t)$ is a semimartingale with respect to its own filtration if and only if $H \in \big\{\frac{1}{2}\big\} \cup \big(\frac{3}{4}, 1\big]$.
-In \cite{cheridito2001mixed}, the concept of weak semimartingale and a theorem on Gaussian processes in \cite{stricker1984quelques} is used.
+It is shown in \cite[Theorem~1.7]{cheridito2001mixed} and \cite[Theorem~2.7]{cai2016mixed} (see also \cite{bender2011fractional}) that $Y^H(t)$ is a semimartingale with respect to its own filtration if and only if $H \in \big\{\frac{1}{2}\big\} \cup \big(\frac{3}{4}, 1\big]$. {On the other hand, the mixed GFBM extends the Hurst parameter values to the full interval $H\in (0,1)$, which further indicates the flexibility by introducing the parameter $\gamma$ in the generalization.}

+{To prove the results for the mixed FBM, } in \cite{cheridito2001mixed}, the concept of weak semimartingale and a theorem on Gaussian processes in \cite{stricker1984quelques} is used.
 On the other hand, in \cite{cai2016mixed}, the filtering approach is used.
 In particular, the mixed FBM $Y^H$ is innovated by a martingale in its natural filtration for all $H \in (0,1]$.
-Then the equivalence property with respect to the Wiener measure is established for $H \in (3/4, 1]$ and the equivalence property with respect to the Wiener measure is established for $H \in (1/4)$.
+Then the equivalence property with respect to the Wiener measure is established for $H \in (3/4, 1]$ and the equivalence property with respect to the Wiener measure is established for $H \in (0,1/4)$.
 The associated Radon-Nikodym density formulas are then derived in these ranges of the parameter $H$.
+The method in Section \ref{sec-sm} is not directly applicable for the mixed GFBM in the region (II)-1 (in particular, Lemma 1 only applicable to region (I)).
+We will use a different approach using Shepp's result for general Gaussian processes \cite{shepp1966radon} since the Randon-Nikodym derivative of the GFBM exists in the region (II)-1 (see further discussions in Remark \ref{rem-5.3}).

 Let $\mu^{Y,H}$ be the probability measure induced by $Y^H$ on the space of its paths in $\CC(\RR_+;\RR)$, and $\mu^B$ be the Wiener measure.
 For $H>1/2$, the covariance function of $B^H(t)$ in \eqref{eqn-cov-FBM} is written as